 10. 'X-Men vs. Street Fighter'

-Man, that handshake between Ryu and Cyclops still makes us feel a way!
+Man, that handshake between Ryu and Cyclops still makes us feel some type of way!
 To see those two legends meet for the very first time in this game was such a mind-blowing moment for kids back in the day.
 X-Men vs. Street Fighter is such a monumental Capcom fighter since it introduced us all to the 2v2 team-based elements of the "Vs." games.
-The Street Fighter Alpha renditions of Capcom's "World Warriors" clash with the versions of the mutants spotted in X-Men: Childen of the Atom.
-And the superpowered special moves and climactic super moves that break out during their battles are still mindblowing.
+The Street Fighter Alpha renditions of Capcom's "World Warriors" clash with the versions of the mutants spotted in X-Men: Children of the Atom.
+The superpowered special moves and climactic super moves that break out during their battles are still mindblowing.

 11. 'Marvel Super Heroes vs. Street Fighter'

 Capcom made the right move when it went ahead and mashed up the rosters of Marvel Super Heroes and X-Men vs. Street Fighter for this next game.
 The aptly named Marvel Super Heroes vs. Street Fighter threw in the likes of Omega Red, Blackheart, and Shuma Gorath into the fray with Ryu, Sakura, and Dan for another fun go-round within the "Vs." series.
 Say what you want about this game being nothing more than a roster update for X: Men vs. Street Fighter - it's still a great game in its own right thanks to the super flashy super move backgrounds and the appearance of Cyber Akuma.

 12. 'Marvel vs. Capcom: Clash of Super Heroes'